TommyTeoo/Messenger-Customer-Chat-for-WordPress/README.md

 <h4>INSTALLATION</h4>
 Manual installation is easy and takes fewer than one minute.

-1. Download the plugin from wordpress.org, unpack it and upload the <strong>[WP Facebook Messenger]</strong> folder to your <strong>wp-content/plugins/</strong> directory.
+1. Download the plugin from wordpress.org, unpack it and upload the <strong>[Messenger Customer Chat]</strong> folder to your <strong>wp-content/plugins/</strong> directory.
 2. Activate the plugin through the ‘Plugins‘ menu in WordPress.
 3. Go to your main <strong>WordPress menu > Messenger Chat</strong> and enter your fan page URL